Ralim/IronOS/Documentation/GettingStarted.md

 ## Settings Menu

-The settings menu is the most often evolving aspect of the firmware, so each option is not documented here.
+The settings menu is the most evolving aspect of the firmware, so each option is not documented here.
 However, do not panic, as every menu option has an on-screen description so you don't _need_ to come back here to figure them all out.

 To navigate the menu, the two buttons act separately.
 The rear button (`-/B`) is pressed to enter the menu and scrolls down the main options, and the other front button (`+/A`) will enter and change the current option.